brownieboy/react-bootstrap-slider/README.md

 ## Update History

+Version 2.1.5: 2 May 2018
+* Fixed issue where control was permanently disabled if initial `max` value was set to zero.

+Version 2.1.4: 13 Apr 2018
+* Explicitly allow labelledby to be passed into the control

 Version 2.1.2 & 2.1.3: 21 Oct 2017
 * 2.1.2 Fixed issue where setting the "disabled" prop did not disable the component on load.
 * 2.1.3 Removed a debugging console.log that I introduced in 2.1.2 (doh!).